nrfconnect/sdk-nrf/samples/bluetooth/central_hr_coded/README.rst

 The sample also requires a device running a Heart Rate Server with LE Coded PHY support to connect to.
 For example, another development kit running the :ref:`peripheral_hr_coded` sample.

+Overview
+********

+The sample demonstrates a Bluetooth® LE Central role functionality by scanning for other Bluetooth LE devices that run a Heart Rate Server with LE Coded PHY support, which is not available in Zephyr Bluetooth LE Controller.
+See :ref:`ug_ble_controller` for more information.
+It then establishes a connection to the first Peripheral device in range.
+You can use it together with the :ref:`peripheral_hr_coded` sample.

 Building and running
 ********************